samraym/network_attacks/README.md

 ### Reflected DNS DoS Attack

 For this attack, we aimed to do a reflected Denial of Service where the DNS server in the DMZ is exploited to flood `ws3` with unsolicited responses.
-Since the Internet cannot directly reach the workstations due to firewall rules, the attacker spoofs the source IP address of the victim (`ws3`) and sends crafted DNS requests to the DNS server (`10.12.0.20`).
-These requests include various DNS record types (A, AAAA, MX, TXT, CNAME, etc.) to ensure variability and increase the processing load on the DNS server.
+Since the **Internet** cannot directly reach the workstations due to firewall rules, the attacker spoofs the source IP address of the victim (`ws3`) and sends crafted DNS requests to the DNS server (`10.12.0.20`).
+For the requests, we decided to use various DNS record types (A, AAAA, MX, TXT, CNAME, etc.) to increase the processing load on the DNS server.

-Each request appears to come from `ws3`, tricking the DNS server into sending all the replies back to `ws3`.
-This results in a high volume of traffic being redirected to the victim.
+Each request appears to come from `ws3`.
+The DNS server then thinks that it should send all the replies back to `ws3`.
+This results in a high volume of traffic being redirected to the victim (`ws3`).

 To launch the attack:
 ```bash